-My mother made this cookies every Christmas season when I was young.
-I've always loved these cookies and I still do!
+My mother made this Date Pinwheel Cookies every Christmas season when I was young.
+I have always loved these cookies and I still do!
 I also love dates!

 More favorite Cookie Recipes and Secrets To Making Perfect Cookies.
 Also learn How To Have A Successful Holiday Cookie Exchange or Cookie Swap.

 - 1/2 cup granulated sugar

 Preheat oven to 400 degrees F. Lightly grease Cookie Sheets or line with Silicone Baking Mats.

 Prepare Date Filling; keep lukewarm and set aside.